AscendingPassage.com HOME PAGE.

 hill which overhangs the shore, and are enclosed by a double wall,

-or rather by a wall within a parapet; the former is of brick, from
+or rather by a wall within a parapet.
+The wall is of brick, from

-eight to twelve feet thick, and whereever entire, upwards of thirty
+eight to twelve feet thick, and was upwards of thirty

-breadth, with sides sloping towards the declivity of the hill; the
+width, with sides sloping towards the declivity of the hill.
+The

 stones of the parapet are thrown irregularly upon each other,